Sadman-26/AI-Assistant-Chatbot-10MS-/README.md

 - **Fast Retrieval**: Optimized for similarity search
 - **Serverless**: Cost-effective for variable workloads

+# 5. How do you ensure that the question and the document chunks are compared meaningfully?
+What would happen if the query is vague or missing context?
-## 5. Query-Document Comparison Strategy
+## Query-Document Comparison Strategy

 ### Comparison Method